mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/15Five-priorities-connector.md

 This documentation is for Microsoft 365 administrators or anyone who configures, runs, and monitors 15Five Priorities Microsoft Graph connector.

 >[!NOTE]
 >The 15Five Priorities Microsoft Graph connector is in preview.
-To request early access, submit the [request form](https://forms.office.com/r/JniPmK5bzm).
+To request early access, submit the following [request form](https://forms.office.com/r/JniPmK5bzm).

 ## Capabilities
 - Access 15Five priorities by using the power of semantic search.